 Then they also have made 3 single barrel rums:

 El Dorado Single Barrel Uitvlugt

 These are single barrels examples, from different Guyanese distilleries, that would have been blended into fine El Dorado spirits.
 Since they are single barrel rums they doesnt taste the same as the blended rums, not as smooth, not as “refined”, more straight forward taste of the barrel they been aged in.

-I have tried two of them so far, the ort Morant (PM) and the Uitvlugt (ICBU) – the PM is very woody while the ICBU is sweet. ( i like that one a lot) i find the ICBU great for sipping – but would mix well too and the PM is better for just mixing and would bring character to a suitable drink.
+I have tried two of them so far, the ort Morant (PM) and the Uitvlugt (ICBU) – the PM is very woody while the ICBU is sweet.
+I find the ICBU great for sipping – but would mix well too and the PM is good for sipping to and even better for mixing and would bring character to a suitable drink.

 When it comes to the overproof rum there are 3 different, two are (as far as i know) sold in Europe, one is a 140 proof caramel colored and the other is a white colored 126 proof.
 In the US, there´s a 151 rum labeled “High Strength Rum”